ferparra/My-Readwise/pages/Tweets from Patricia Mou (highlights).md

 	  your own self-expression via art, music, writing, creation & building (the universe expressing itself through you)

 	  helping others self-express (the universe helping itself/the universe unfold & actualize) ([View Tweet](https://twitter.com/patriciamou_/status/1619406996855459840))
+- New highlights added [[Feb 18th, 2023]] at 8:23 PM
+	- “Experience is the only teacher we have…

+	  …clinging to books only degenerates the human mind.”